NYPL/catalog_of_copyright_entries_project/guide.md

 All other things being equal, later duplicates should refer to earlier entries.
 If there are multiple duplications all duplicates should point to the same "master" registration.
 That entry must _not_ have a `duplicateOf` attribute.

-When processing, any entries carrying a `duplicateOf` attribute can be skipped.
+When processing, any entries carrying a `duplicateOf` attribute can be skipped since, if an entry is truly a duplicate, it adds nothing the copyright history of the wrok.
 When importing into a database, for instance, this will assure that there is only one row with the registration number/date combination.
 Renewals should be linked to registrations without the `duplicateOf` attribute.

 ## Parts of Books